SHOWING 1 - 1 OF 1 RESULTS

 Naval Base Guam, GU 96540-1157

-The New Parent Support Home Visitation Program is specially designed to provide support and help educate and develop positive nurturing parenting skills.
-The program is divided into two parts prenatal and postnatal.
-The prenatal aspect focuses on ensuring a healthy pregnancy as well as looking at some of the social, emotional and physical adjustments that go along with becoming pregnant and ultimately the changes in lifestyle that will ensue once the baby is born.
-The postnatal program provides parents with the tools to make healthy choices in parenting their children and challenges them to look at their own attitudes and beliefs which influence their parenting style.
+The New Parent Support Home Visitation Program is specially designed to provide support and education in developing positive nurturing parenting skills on a prenatal and postnatal basis.
+The program not only helps empower service members to meet the challenges of parenthood and their military lifestyle but also promotes family resiliency.
+The prenatal program focuses on ensuring a healthy pregnancy along with looking at some of the social, emotional and physical adjustments that go along with becoming pregnant and ultimately the changes in lifestyle that will ensue once the baby is born.
+The postnatal program provides parents with the tools to make healthy choices in parenting their children and challenges them to look at their own attitudes and beliefs which influence their parenting styles.
+The services offered are at no cost and are provided on a voluntary basis through the Fleet and Family Support Center.

 Individuals interested in services are required to complete the Family Support Survey to assess the families' needs in order to participate in the program.
-This can be completed during the weekly OBGYN prepared childbirth class at the Naval Hospital, through the Family Practice Clinic or directly with the New Parent Support Home Visitation Program.
+This can be completed during the weekly OBGYN prepared childbirth class at the Naval Hospital, through the Family Medicine or directly with the New Parent Support Home Visitation Program.
 Referrals are also often provided through the OBGYN Clinic, Mother Baby Unit, Navy Marine Corps Relief Society, Mental Health Department, Counseling Division of the Fleet and Family Support Center, Chapel, and different Commands.
 Once a family is enrolled in the New Parent Support Home Visitation Program, home visits will be scheduled to meet the needs of the individual family (usually on a weekly basis).
 Home visits give parents the opportunity to add tools to their "parenting toolbox" that will help them meet the challenges of being a parent in a positive manner.
-The Nurturing Parenting Program used by the New Parent Support Home Visitation Program is a home-based program that offers a curriculum comprised of 48 sessions for Infants and Toddlers and a total of 9 sessions for prenatal parents.
-The curriculum is intended to be tailored by the New Parent Support Home Visitor to meet the family's needs based on the family's assessment results and their interest and motivation.
+The Nurturing Parenting Program used by the New Parent Support Home Visitation Program is a home-based program that offers a curriculum comprised of prenatal sessions and post-natal sessions for Infants, Toddlers and Preschoolers.
+The curriculum is intended to be tailored by the New Parent Support Home Visitor to meet the family's needs based on the family's assessment results and their interests.

 The New Parent Support Home Visitor may refer expectant and new parents to available resources, both on and off the installation, to best meet their needs.
 Participating families may need counseling, financial education, and/or assistance meeting concrete needs such as food, clothing, and utilities.
-Individual commands, the Medical Treatment Facility - Mental Health, Educational and Developmental Intervention Services and Pediatrics in particular and the Navy-Marine Corps Relief Society are among the Navy resources most used by the New Parent Support Home Visitation Program.
-There are also, however, numerous community resources with which the New Parent Support Home Visitation Program works closely with for example: The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program, Department of Public Health and Social Services, the Birthing Center Sagua Managu and the Attorney General's Office.
+Individual commands, the Medical Treatment Facility, Mental Health, Educational and Developmental Intervention Services and Pediatrics along with the Navy-Marine Corps Relief Society are among the Navy resources most used by the New Parent Support Home Visitation Program.
+There are also, however, numerous community resources which the New Parent Support Home Visitation Program works closely with, for example: The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program, Department of Public Health and Social Services, the Birthing Center Sagua Managu and the Attorney General's Office.